inv4fee2020/xf_node/README.md

 The vars file allows you to manually update the following variables which help to avoid interactive prompts during the install;

-- 'USER_DOMAINS' - note the order in which the A & CNAME records must be entered.
+- `USER_DOMAINS` - note the order in which the A & CNAME records must be entered.
-- 'CERT_EMAIL' - email address for certificate renewals etc.
+- `CERT_EMAIL` - email address for certificate renewals etc.

 The file also controls some of the packages that are installed on the node.
 More features will be added over time.